evitani/indigo-storm/README.md

 New versions of Indigo Storm are released every 14 days.
 Releases are identified by [year number].[release in year].
 A pre-release of the next version is maintained on a separate branch which is merged with the release branch at launch.

+*NOTE: Releases are currently sporadic, but naming will continue to follow the pattern expected.*

 For information on changes, see the [WHATSNEW.md](WHATSNEW.md) file, and check the same file in the pre-release branch for breaking changes before updating.